-Thea Kearney is a multi-faceted artist — a singer, songwriter, guitarist, and visual artist.
-She performs her songs in an alternative rock power trio and as a solo acoustic artist under the name Thea K. A native New Yorker and Brooklyn girl, her songs have been described as “urban stories of sociopolitical angst and unrequited love told through an intense mix of contemporary rock with a unique sensibility.”
+Thea Kearney is a multi-talented artist singer, songwriter, guitarist, and visual artist.
+She performs her songs in an alternative rock power trio and as a solo acoustic artist under the name Thea K. A native New Yorker and Brooklyn girl, her songs have been described as urban stories of sociopolitical angst and unrequited love.

 Playing various musical instruments since the age of 9 (guitar, piano, and violin), Thea has always been interested in both the visual arts and music.
 She received her B.F.A. degree in Computer Art & Design from The University of Massachusetts and M.F.A. in Computer Graphics from The School of Visual Arts in New York City.
 While studying at college, she also found the time to play guitar in local rock bands.

-After graduating from The School of Visual Arts, and earning a living as a freelance web site designer, Thea realized that music was becoming a much more important element in her life and she began to devote most of her time to music and learning the craft of songwriting.
-Although Thea has taken the occasional lesson and class, she is a mostly self-taught musician.
+After graduating from The School of Visual Arts, and working as a freelance designer, Thea realized that music was becoming a much more important element in her life and she began to devote most of her time to music and learning the craft of songwriting.
+Although she has taken the occasional lesson and class, she is a mostly self-taught musician.

-Growing up in an urban environment with a diverse mixing of cultures and experiences has greatly influenced her songwriting.
+Growing up in New York City with a diverse mixing of cultures and experiences has greatly influenced her songwriting.
 Like her talent, her music has many facets.
 Although the music is essentially rock based, it is influenced by a wide range of genres including classic rock, punk, metal and funk, folk, pop and even classical music.